-This is a super quick and easy recipe to make your own lip balm using essential oils.
+This is a super quick and easy recipe to make your own homemade lip balm using essential oils.
 Only 3 ingredients and a few tips to help make this lip balm in minutes!

 You might also like this nourishing face cream using essential oils!